Metaswitch/clearwater-readthedocs/Configuring an Application Server.md

 Bono in both directions.

- * The application server must be able to contact all sprout and bono nodes on the trusted SIP port, 5054 (both TCP and UDP).
+ * The application server must be able to contact all sprout and bono nodes on the trusted SIP ports, 5054 and 5058 (respectively, for both TCP and UDP).

  * All sprout and bono nodes must be able to contact the application server on the port and protocol configured in your subscribers'